This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Help your child manage stress.
 Stress can trigger migraine headaches.
 It may helpful to allow your child time to relax after school each day.
 Consider decreasing the amount of activities your child is involved in if these activities are causing stress.
 Talk to your child's healthcare provider about other ways to decrease your child's stress.

 - Talk to your adolescent about not smoking.
 Nicotine and other chemicals in cigarettes and cigars can trigger a headache or make it worse.
-Do not smoke around your child or let anyone else smoke around your child.
+Keep your child away from cigarette smoke.
 Secondhand smoke can also trigger a migraine headache or make it worse.
 Ask your adolescent's healthcare provider for information if he or she currently smokes and needs help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your adolescent's healthcare provider before he or she uses these products.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.